rainaarya/Refresher_Module_OS/Assignment3/README.txt

 This question is a shell script and can be run by typing ./a3q2.sh in the bash terminal.
 First, give it permission to execute by running 'chmod +x a3q2.sh'

+ASSUMPTION: I have taken exp() to be calculated from left to right.
+So for example, './a3q2.sh exp 2 3 2' gives output 64

 To test this program, run the shell script by providing the first argument as the name of the arithmetic operation, followed by any number of subsequent arguments to represent the operands.